kannans89/graphql-learning/ng6/AngularComponent.md

 | 4   | template  |An inline template for an Angular component.
 If provided, do not supply a template file using templateUrl.|
 | 5  | styles  |One or more inline CSS stylesheets to use in this component.|

-## Register the Component and Execute the App
+## Register the Component in AppModule and Execute the App

-- Register the created component `TutsTeacherHelloComponent`  in the default module **AppModule** of the project as given below
+- Register the created component `TutsTeacherHelloComponent`  in the **AppModule** (created by the Angular CLI) of the project as given below

 ```javascript
  import { BrowserModule } from '@angular/platform-browser';